Construction risks: The major construction risks you need to worry about now

 About Lance Hodgson

 Lance is the Head of Marketing & Growth at Sitemate.
-His aim is to bring awareness to a brighter future for the industries where people spend their time doing better work and companies deliver on time and on budget.
+His aim is to bring awareness to a brighter future for the heavy industries where people and companies work smarter.